Account enumeration

 However if your domain is particularly sensitive to security, e.g. government, fintech, healthcare etc, or your application is at a large enough scale, we do recommend you take a few steps to protect your against account enumeration.

-• If you're using our frontend SDKs, the Send methods will error if the user hasn't been pre-created.
-If this is critical, we recommend disabling the Send methods and exclusively using the LoginOrCreate methods, or using our API directly from your backend.
+If you're using our frontend SDKs, the Send methods will error if the user hasn't been pre-created.
+If this is critical, consider enabling opaque errors for your project (available as optional SDK configuration in the dashboard) which prevents the Send methods from returning an error if the user hasn't been created.
+Alternatively, consider disabling the Send methods and exclusively using the LoginOrCreate methods, or using our API directly from your backend.